 (Lilah putting head inside the framing of its chest plate, to put her ear to its chest)

 Lilah took the robot to school for show-and-tell.

-(Lilah holding handle of little red cart robot is standing in.
+(Lilah is straining, pushing against robot, standing in little red cart.
 She is next to boy in deep sea diver’s suit, girl with a little dog, someone with a sheep, various quirky show-and-tells.)

 But all the kids in the school yard laughed.